aaron-grau/curic/javascript/readings/js-intro-01.md

 > "Hello " + myOtherVar; // What will this evaluate to?
 ```

+A note on style: `var` is not the preferred means of declaring a variable in ES6.
+Prefer `let` or `const`.

 #### `let`

 `let` is a new feature in ES6.